$\epsilon$-Kernel Coresets for Stochastic Points

 \topic{Running Time:} The algorithm in Section~\ref{subsec:1} takes only $O(Nn)$ time (where $N$ is the size of the kernel, which is constant if $\epsilon$, $\perror$ and $\lambda$ are constant).
 The algorithm in Section~\ref{subsec:2} is substantially slower.
 The most time consuming part is the construction of $\calH$, which is the intersection of all halfspaces.
-In fact, $\calH$ is the region of points with Tukey depth at least $\ln(2/\perror)$. \footnote{ The Tukey depth of a point $x\in\calP$ is defined as the minimum total weight of points of $\calP$ contained in a closed halfspace whose bounding hyperplane passes through $x$. } In $\R^d$, we need to sweep $O(n^d)$ directions (each determined by $d$ points).
+In $\R^d$, we need to sweep $O(n^d)$ directions (each determined by $d$ points).
 So the polytope $\calH$ may have $O(n^d)$ faces.
 Using the dual approach, we can compute $\calK$ in $O(n^d)$ time (linear in the number of points in the dual space) as well.
 Overall, the running time is $O(n^{d})$.